Taiwan countryintel banner

 Residency permits

-A Resident Visa is normally a single entry visa, valid for three months from date of issue.
-Visa holders must enter Taiwan before the expiration date indicated on the visa.
+A Resident Visa is normally a single entry visa, valid for three months from the date of issue.
+Visa holders must enter Taiwan before the expiration date indicated on the visa, after which they can apply for the relevant resident certificate and complete local registration formalities.

 Work Permit validity